AnchyDev/StatBooster/README.md

 ## Features
 The features I have planned for this module that differ from the original are:
 - Stat Analysis - Items are analyzed and enchanted based on stats already on the item.
 (I.e. No more strength on cloth spell gear)

+## Install
+1. Execute `statbooster_enchant_template.sql` on your world database to create the enchant entries.
+2. [Patch](https://git-scm.com/docs/git-apply) your core with `patch01.patch`.
+3. Place `statbooster.conf.dist` into your server `./configs/modules` directory.
+4. [Clone](https://git-scm.com/docs/git-clone) this repository into your `./azerothcore-wotlk/modules` folder.
+(Make sure to clone it into a subdirectory called StatBooster)

 ## Contact
 If you would like to help out with the mod or just need help there is a [Discord Server](https://discord.gg/xdVPGcpJ8C) you can join.